1cbyc/learn-cybersecurity/CONTRIBUTING.md

 ## Reporting Issues

 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/1cbyc/learn-cybersecurity/issues/new) and provide detailed information about the problem or your suggestion.

+## Code of Conduct

+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+Be respectful and inclusive.

+Thank you for contributing! 🚀